LiamGoodacre/LiamGoodacre.github.io/_posts/2017-01-22-purescript-orphan-instance-detection.markdown

 The covering sets here are: `{ { l }, { r } }`

 The arguments `l` and `r` both determine each other.
-Thus for instance selection we either need to know a head type for `l` or a head type for `r`.
+Thus for instance selection we either need to know a root type for `l` or a root type for `r`.

 This means that for an instance to not be an orphan, it must either:

 * be defined with the type class - there aren't restrictions on the modules of `l` and `r`
-* or be defined in the both the same module as `l` and the same module as `r` - therefore the head types of `l` and `r` must be defined in the same module
+* or be defined in the both the same module as `l` and the same module as `r` - therefore the root types of `l` and `r` must be defined in the same module

 The set of modules we can look in is smaller because there are different sets of arguments we could use to find an instance.